 Best Overall: Patagonia Better Sweater Fleece Gloves at Backcountry

-"This convertible, fingerless glove-and-mitten combo is a truly toasty treat."
+"This fingerless glove-and-mitten combination is a truly toasty treat."

-Best Leather: UGG Classic Leather Shorty Tech Glove at Zappos
+Best Leather: UGG Classic Leather Shorty Tech Glove at Nordstrom

 "Trendy and luxurious without sacrificing function."